Boundary Retaining walls - Who's Responsible?

 Some important and realistic points to consider:

-Quite often there is a benefit to both parties.
-If the land was originally sloping and both blocks now have flat land, we can assume that there has been both cut and fill.
+Quite often there may arguably be a benefit to both parties.
+For instance, if the land was originally sloping and both blocks now have flat land, one might argue that there has been both cut and fill that benefitted both properties.

 Do both neighbours get benefit and share costs?